Simon O'Neill: Early life and education

-O'Neill was born in Ashburton, New Zealand, and received his musical training at the University of Otago, Victoria University of Wellington, graduating with an honours degree in music, before receiving scholarships to the Manhattan School of Music (where he earned a Master of Music degree in 2000) and the Juilliard Opera Center.
-In late 2016 he was awarded Doctor of Music (Honoris Causa) from Victoria University of Wellington.
-O'Neill was appointed Officer of the New Zealand Order of Merit in the 2017 Queen's Birthday Honours.
+He studied at the University of Otago (1993) and Victoria University of Wellington, graduating with a bachelors and an honours degree in music (1994).
+He later received scholarships, including a Fulbright Award to the Manhattan School of Music, where he earned a Master of Music degree in 2000, and to the Juilliard School’s Opera Center.
+In 2016, he was awarded a Doctor of Music honoris causa by Victoria University of Wellington.

-While studying at the Juilliard Opera Center, he sang the title role in Idomeneo, Sam Polk in Susannah, and Chevalier de la Force in Dialogues of the Carmelites under the baton of Julius Rudel.
-Subsequently, at San Francisco's Merola Opera Program, he performed Rodolfo in La bohème as well as the title role in La clemenza di Tito with Wolf Trap Opera.
-In 2004, O'Neill was the subject of a TVNZ, BBC documentary The Understudy about his contract at the Metropolitan Opera to cover Siegmund for Plácido Domingo in the Met's Otto Schenk production of Die Walküre.
+While at the Juilliard Opera Center, O'Neill performed leading roles such as the title role in Idomeneo, Sam Polk in Susannah, and Chevalier de la Force in Dialogues des Carmélites under the baton of Julius Rudel.
+He later joined the San Francisco Opera’s Merola Opera Program and performed as Rodolfo in La bohème. and the title role in La clemenza di Tito with Wolf Trap Opera.